RyanViers/movie-api/README.md

     The database must be built using MongoDB.
     The business logic must be modeled with Mongoose.
     The API must provide movie information in JSON format.
-    The JavaScript code must be error-free.
-    The API must be tested in Postman.
     The API must include user authentication and authorization code.
     The API must include data validation logic.
     The API must meet data security regulations.